-generous bunch dandelion greens or 1 bunch Swiss chard
+- 1 plentiful bunch of dandelion greens or if preferred, 1 bunch of Swiss chard

-- Place potatoes in a saucepan and cover by an inch with water.
-Bring to a boil, add salt to taste, reduce heat to medium-low and cover partially.
-Simmer until tender, 25 to 30 minutes.
-Drain, return to pot and cover pot tightly.
-Let steam in the dry pot for 5 minutes.
+- Put the potatoes in a saucepan and cover by an inch with water.
+Bring to a boil, add salt to preference, reduce heat to medium-low and partially cover.
+Simmer until tender, approximately 25 to 30 minutes.
+Drain, return the potatoes to the pot & cover the pot securely.
+Allow the potatoes to steam in the dry pot for about 5 minutes.

 - Heat olive oil over medium heat in a heavy skillet and add leek and a generous pinch of salt.
 Cook, stirring, until leek is tender but not browned, 3 to 5 minutes.
-Add greens, a handful at a time, and stir until each addition has wilted enough to make room for more.
+Add greens, a handful at a time, making sure to stir until each handful wilts before adding another.
 When all greens have been added, turn heat to medium, add salt to taste, and stir over medium heat for 5 minutes, until greens are completely wilted and somewhat tender (dandelion greens will remain tough).
 Remove from heat.

 - Mash potatoes with a potato masher or in a standing mixer fitted with the paddle.
-Heat 3/4 cup of the milk with butter until butter melts, and gradually add to potatoes.
+Heat 3/4 cup of the milk along with the butter until the butter fully melts, and gradually add to potatoes.
 Add wilted greens and leeks and mix until well blended.
-If desired, add the last 1/4 cup milk.
+If preferred, add the last 1/4 cup of milk.
 Season to taste with salt and pepper.
-Serve hot.
+Serve hot and enjoy!

-- Advance preparation: Although this is best served right away (the bitterness of the dandelion greens seems to become more pronounced over time), you can make this in advance and heat in a medium-low oven or a double boiler; put a pat of butter on top so it doesn’t dry out.
-Thin out again before serving with hot milk.
+- To cook in advance: Although this dish is best served immediately (as the bitterness of the dandelion greens becomes more pronounced over time), you can prep this in advance and heat in a low-medium oven, or in a double boiler.
+To ensure the dish doesn’t dry out, add a pat of butter on top.
+Before serving, thin out with hot milk.